List of awards and nominations received by Joaquin Phoenix

 Phoenix's breakthrough role in Ridley Scott's Gladiator earned him the Critics' Choice Award and the National Board of Review Award for Best Supporting Actor, and he was nominated for the Academy Award, the Golden Globe Award, and the BAFTA Award.
 In 2005, Phoenix starred in the biographical drama Walk the Line, in which he played the American singer Johnny Cash.
-For his performance, he won the Golden Globe Award, the Hollywood Film Award for Best Actor, and the Grammy Award for Best Compilation Soundtrack for Visual Media, and he was nominated for the Academy Award, the BAFTA Award, and the Screen Actors Guild Award for Best Actor in a Leading Role.
+For his performance, he won the Golden Globe Award, the Hollywood Film Award for Best Actor, and the Grammy Award for Best Compilation Soundtrack for Visual Media, and he was nominated for the Academy Award, the BAFTA Award, and the Actor Award for Best Actor in a Leading Role.

 In 2012, Phoenix starred in the psychological drama The Master, for which he won the Volpi Cup for Best Actor and the Los Angeles Film Critics Association Award, and he was nominated for the Academy Award, the BAFTA Award, and the Golden Globe Award for Best Actor.
 In 2013, Phoenix starred in romantic science-fiction drama Her, for which he was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
 In 2017, he starred in the psychological thriller You Were Never Really Here.
 For this film, Phoenix won the Cannes Film Festival Award for Best Actor.
 In 2019, Phoenix starred as Arthur Fleck/Joker in Joker.
 His performance went on to win the Academy Award for Best Actor, BAFTA Award for Best Actor in a Leading Role, and the Golden Globe Award for Best Actor – Motion Picture Drama.
 Phoenix received his seventh Golden Globe nomination for his performance in the tragicomedy horror film, Beau Is Afraid (2023).